sawamaru/obsidian-LongtimeDiary/README.md

 ## Usage

-Please write the following code block in the DailyNote.
+Please write the following code block in the Daily Note.
-If you put it in other than the DailyNote, it will not work.
+If you put it in other than the Daily Note, it will not work.

 > &#96;&#96;&#96;LongtimeDiary
 > &#96;&#96;&#96;

-I recommend that you include this code block in your DailyNote template.
+I recommend that you include this code block in your Daily Note template.

 ![Explanatory Video](ExplanatoryVideo.gif)